 Several postmodernists claim science is entirely a social construct (it is always partially so in its evolutionary sense, but never fundamentally so, in a developmental sense).
 Others misinterpret chaos theory or quantum physics to imagine that science tells us the future is unpredictable (it doesn’t, and it isn’t).
 Given this worldview, they often also see little to no meaningful predictability and probability in human social systems.
 We believe the postmodernist view must be gently but firmly challenged wherever we find it, as actively rejects the idea of universal development.

 Postmodernists are occasionally found in the business world, but are more often in government and academia—places where their perspective is all too often seen as a harmless cognitive diversity.
 Unfortunately, this worldview isn’t harmless, as it can easily spread, and it blocks groups of us from seeing how the world truly is.
 Postmodernism rejects the idea that there is objective truth to be discovered and places subjectivity at the center of reality.
 For that matter, postmodernism as a term can constitute almost anything to anyone—the reason the phrase “postmodernist academic” is an oxymoron, and why it is so easy for hoax submissions to be accepted to postmodernist academic journals.

-Today, postmodern cultural relativists have become perhaps the most problematic class of academic futurists, as Marxists are long in decline.
-Like Marxists before them, postmodernists live off of the exponentiating leisure, wealth and productivity of science and technology harnessed primarily via a capitalist social democratic world system, yet refuse to recognize that these are uniquely privileged and very likely universal ways of constructing knowledge and adaptation, for their place and time.
-The postmodernist view must be gently but firmly challenged wherever we find it, as it fails to see or acknowledge universal development.
+Today, postmodern cultural relativists have become one of the more problematic classes of academic futurists, while Marxists are in decline.
+Like Marxists before them, postmodernists live off of the exponentiating leisure, wealth, and productivity of science and technology harnessed primarily via a capitalist social democratic world system, yet refuse to recognize that science, even as practiced by flawed and limited humans, is very likely to be a uniquely privileged and potentially universal way of constructing knowledge and improving adaptation.